cagefigter/windows-reg-tweaks/README.md

 ------------

 * Feel free to open an [issue ticket](https://github.com/CHEF-KOCH/regtweaks/issues) and I will look at it asap. - Pull requests or ideas are always welcome!
+* Please do not use the issue tracker to ask for xyz tweaks, I not waste my time with that until there is a very good reasons to do so.
+If you found something that wasn't added here I will add it.

 Win 7-10 Home Users Notice
 ------------

-The Home Edition doesn't support the GPEDIT.MSC stuff, so here is how to add them back [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914) or [this](http://www.askvg.com/how-to-enable-group-policy-editor-gpedit-msc-in-windows-7-home-premium-home-basic-and-starter-editions/).
+The Home Editions doesn't official supporting the GPEDIT.MSC stuff, so here is how to add them back [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914) or [this](http://www.askvg.com/how-to-enable-group-policy-editor-gpedit-msc-in-windows-7-home-premium-home-basic-and-starter-editions/).